How do you invest in a Roth IRA?

 Income and contribution limits

 Roth IRAs have a maximum contribution limit.
-As of 2024, you can contribute up to $7,000 per year, and up to $8,000 if you’re 50 or older.
+For 2025, you can contribute up to $7,000 per year, and up to $8,000 if you’re 50 or older.
 If you make above a certain income (the amount differs depending on whether you’re filing as single; married, filing jointly or married, filing separately), that number may be lower, or you may not be eligible to contribute at all.

 5-year contribution rule